Jake Canter sending it during the Red Bull Performance camp in Saas-Fee on Sep 24, 2024

 Snowboard Slopestyle

-Hailing from Evergreen, Colorado, teenage slopestyle prodigy Jake Canter found his love for the sport in his own backyard before honing his skills at Colorado’s many resorts.
-“I had a lot of neighbors who were always snowboarding, and it looked so much fun,” he says.
-From there, a successful junior career followed, which culminated in 2018 in him taking the top spot on the podium in the Junior Jam at the Burton US Open.
+Hailing from Colorado, slopestyle wonder Jake Canter’s story is similar to that of a lot of snowboarders from the mountainous US state.
+He found his love for the sport in his own backyard before honing his skills at Colorado’s many resorts.
+“I had a lot of neighbours who were always snowboarding and it looked so much fun,” he says.

 Check out his exploits in Chasing Winter.